cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 - **Prelude**.
 The complete process described in this variant is referred to as **the prelude** in this booklet.
 - **Initiative** defines an ordering of the player.
 The Speaker has an initiative of 1, the next player (following the Rotation Cycler) has 2, etc. When there is a timing conflict between two effects or decisions, the player with lowest initiative goes first.
 - **QRF/Quick Reaction Force**.
 Each player has a Quick Reaction Force (QRF for short) area to store the units they will then send on claims.
 These areas are private.
 - **Technologies**.
-During the prelude, races can only use the Technologies they started with. *Yellow technologies are also not useable*.
+During the prelude, races can only use the Technologies they started with.
+In addition, *Sarween Tools* is not useable, even for races that start with it.
 This implies that Technologies acquired during the prelude have no effect until the game start.
 When a Prelude Card lets a player choose a Technology to gain, pre-requisites apply.
 - **Racial Abilies** have no effect during the prelude, except combat ones.
 - **Fighter Capacity** and **Fleet Supply** are not checked during the prelude.
 They start being checked again when the prelude is over.
 - **Action Cards** cannot be played during the prelude.